paolamgarrido/E4_Paradigm/README.md

-# E1 Implementation of Lexical Analysis
+# E4 Demonstration of a Programming Paradigm

 ## Description